-Step 2: If the grievance is not satisfactorily resolved at Step 1, it shall be reduced to writing by the employee or his/her representative and submitted to the second level supervisor and the Director of Human Resources.
+Step 2: If the grievance is not satisfactorily resolved at Step 1, it shall be reduced to writing by the employee or his/her representative and submitted to the second level supervisor and the Senior Director of Administration.
 Such written grievance shall contain a clear statement of the nature of the grievance, the date of the alleged violation, the section(s) of the Agreement on which the grievance is based, the proposed remedy to the grievance, why the resolution proposed at Step 1 is not acceptable, and the signature of the grievant, officer, steward or the Union Field Representative.
 In order to be valid, the grievance must be so submitted within seventeen (17) working days of the date on which employee came into knowledge of the incident or the date of disciplinary action.
 At the request of either party a meeting shall be held to investigate and attempt to resolve the grievance.
+A written response will be made by the Employer within twenty-seven (27) working days of the date on which employee came into knowledge of the incident or the date of disciplinary action.

-Step 3: If the grievance is not satisfactorily resolved at Step 2, it may be presented in writing to the Chief Executive Officer by the Union officer, Union Field Representative, steward or the employee within thirty-four (34) working days of the date on which employee came into knowledge of the incident or the date of disciplinary action.
+Step 3: If the grievance is not satisfactorily resolved at Step 2, it may be presented in writing to the Executive Director by the Union officer, Union Field Representative, steward or the employee within thirty-four (34) working days of the date on which employee came into knowledge of the incident or the date of disciplinary action.
 In order to be valid, the grievance shall contain a clear written statement of why the resolution proposed at Step 2 is not acceptable.
 At the request of either party a meeting shall be held to investigate and attempt to resolve the grievance.
-The Chief Executive Officer, or designee, shall give a written response within forty-one (41) working days of the date on which employee came into knowledge of the incident or the date of disciplinary action.
+The Executive Director, or designee, shall give a written response within forty-one (41) working days of the date on which employee came into knowledge of the incident or the date of disciplinary action.

 Step 4: If the grievance still remains unresolved, it may be directly referred to binding arbitration, no later than fifty-one (51) working days after the date on which employee came into knowledge of the incident or the date of disciplinary action.
 The Union shall simultaneously initiate selection of the Arbitrator by submitting a list of potential Arbitrators acceptable to the Union from which the Employer is invited to select.
 In the event that the parties cannot agree on an impartial Arbitrator within seven (7) calendar days after receipt of the Union list of potential Arbitrators, either party may request the Federal Mediation and Conciliation Service to submit a list of five (5) representative Arbitrators.
 Each party shall alternately scratch two (2) names from the list, the first scratch being selected by lot, and the person remaining shall be the Arbitrator.
 Upon selection of the Arbitrator the Union and the Employer shall attempt to schedule the Arbitration to be held within ninety (90) days of the notice to the Arbitrator of their selection.
-If the Arbitrator is not available the Union and the Employer will mutually agree to extend the ninety (90)-day period.
+If the Arbitrator is not available, the Union and the Employer will mutually agree to extend the ninety (90)-day period.
 The Arbitrator shall not have the power to add to, subtract from, or modify the terms of this Agreement.
 All expenses of arbitration shall be paid equally by the Employer and the Union.
 The decision of the Arbitrator shall be final and binding upon the parties and shall be issued within thirty (30) days of the arbitration hearing.